jostylr/event-when/src/event-when.md

 skipping elements, etc., so we simply record the locations, in reverse order to not have a shift, and splice from there.

+Added the ability to call `off` method on handler which is a way to have an instant action (setting up a new listener, for example).
+This is to deal with the fact that the `once` is removed before actually calling the handler due to the events being queued instead of called upon.
+Want to make sure listeners are always active when needed.

     if (handlers.has(ev) ) {
         let place = [];
         let arr = handlers.get(ev);